Read Joseph M Bessette’s analysis of the Eastman memos here.

 Foley makes a similar point with prescient reference to the very situation we confronted in 2020.
 He begins by “noting that the strength of any argument against direct legislative appointment of presidential electors may depend heavily on the specific factual context in which such direct legislative appointment is attempted.”
 If illegal activity by election officials in the conduct of the election was something akin to a cyberattack, he posited, the authority of the state legislature to certify an alternative slate of electors would be strengthened (at least in the eyes of Trump’s supporters).
 “That [would be] enough for Congress to consider the votes and potentially accept those votes as the authoritative electoral votes” from that state.
 If both the House and Senate voted to accept the governor-certified Biden electors instead of the legislature-certified Trump electors, that would end the matter “in terms of what the [Electoral Count Act] provides,” he added.

 But even then, “as a political matter, the fight may remain unsettled depending on exactly the nature of the Senate’s vote.
-If only a few renegade Republicans—like Mitt Romney and Lisa Murkowski—joined all the Democrats [in the Senate]” to join the House in accepting the Democratic electors, “Mike Pence might be tempted to assert a constitutional prerogative to supersede the provisions of the Electoral Count Act and, despite this joint agreement of the two congressional chambers, declare the legislatively appointed electors to be the authoritative ones.”
-Conversely, “if Mitch McConnell leads the Republican-controlled Senate to agree with the Democratic-controlled House that the governor-certified electoral votes from Pennsylvania are the valid ones, it would seem impossible as a practical matter for Pence to prevail on his constitutional claim that he is entitled to overrule this bicameral (and bipartisan) determination of which electoral votes from Pennsylvania to count.”
+If only a few renegade Republicans—like Mitt Romney and Lisa Murkowski—joined all the Democrats [in the Senate]” to join the House in accepting the Democrat electors, “Mike Pence might be tempted to assert a constitutional prerogative to supersede the provisions of the Electoral Count Act and, despite this joint agreement of the two congressional chambers, declare the legislatively appointed electors to be the authoritative ones.”
+Conversely, “if Mitch McConnell leads the Republican-controlled Senate to agree with the Democrat-controlled House that the governor-certified electoral votes from Pennsylvania are the valid ones, it would seem impossible as a practical matter for Pence to prevail on his constitutional claim that he is entitled to overrule this bicameral (and bipartisan) determination of which electoral votes from Pennsylvania to count.”

 Granted, the pragmatism Foley describes in his hypothetical appears to be in furtherance of base politics rather than high principle, but it has been my contention all along that in the circumstances that actually unfolded, principle of the highest order—the legitimacy of government based on the consent of the governed—was at stake.
 It is undisputed that Democratic Party election officials in key swing states altered or ignored state election laws that had been put in place by the state legislatures pursuant to their plenary authority to determine the manner of choosing presidential electors.
 It is equally undisputed that Democratic operatives even took over county election operations in some key counties in those states.
 The evidence strongly indicated at the time—and is even more strongly being confirmed as additional time goes by—that that unconstitutional conduct affected the results of the election, that the certification of electors was therefore improper, and that to simply ratify those certifications would undermine rather than uphold the “consent of the governed” principle.